Women are victimized in America every day.

 The Consequences and Impact on Women

 Women suffer significantly higher rates of depression, anxiety, and other mental health disorders than men.
-It is no wonder.
+It’s no wonder.
 The experiences listed above are known to be serious and sometimes life-threatening emotional and psychological traumas.
-Trauma is the leading cause of severe emotional and psychological disorders.
+Trauma is a leading cause of severe emotional and psychological disorders.
 There is no doubt that the victimization of women results in a high incidence of anxiety and depressive disorders, PTSD, eating disorders, and a host of other mental and emotional problems.

 When Women Perpetuate the Role of Victim

 Women suffer greatly from these traumatic experiences.
-However, some women unconsciously perpetuate the problem – they recreate the negative consequences of victimization.
-These women develop a victim mentality and destructive behavior patterns.
+However, some women unconsciously maintain the role of victim – they recreate the negative consequences of victimization.
+Some women develop a victim mentality, and they suffer emotional distress and develop destructive behavior patterns.
 Patterns that result in relationship problems and other forms of maladjustment, including depression, anxiety, addictions, and eating disorders.

 In the role of victim, women do not see themselves as responsible for their situation.
-Everything just happens to them, and they don’t believe they have any control.
-The victim feels attacked, unloved, betrayed, mistreated, powerless, and unable to choose responsibly.
-In the role of victim, women practice manipulative behavior impulsively and unconsciously.
-There are 3 major types of the victim role:
+Of course, women are absolutely not responsible for being victimized by harassment, abuse, discrimination, or infidelity.
+However, if a victim mentality develops, everything “just “happens to me”, and these women don’t believe they have any control.
+In the ongoing role of victim, they feel attacked, unloved, betrayed, mistreated, powerless, and unable to choose responsibly.
+In the role of victim, women may practice manipulative behavior impulsively and unconsciously.
+There are 3 major types of victim role:

 - Passive victim – Characterized by feelings of helplessness and hopelessness.
 Passive victims feel victimized but take no action to remedy the situation.

-- Angry victim – These victims blame and complain, and they do not see themselves as responsible for their situations.
+- Angry victim – These individuals blame and complain, and they do not see themselves as responsible for their situations.